"Local" just means they live there. What you need is professional guide skills plus local knowledge — and most platforms deliver only one.

 Tokyo Together: 6-hour multigenerational family tour designed so kids, teens, parents, and grandparents all discover together without anyone compromising.

-Infinite Tokyo: 8-hour fully customizable private tour built around your interests — from quiet gardens and design museums to bustling markets and capybara cafés.
+Infinite Tokyo: 8-hour fully customizable private tour built around your interests — from quiet gardens and design museums to markets and capybara cafés.

 Tokyo Essentials: 6-hour introduction covering Tsukiji, Asakusa, and Shibuya for first-time visitors.